-Around that time (neither Gauman nor Heo remembers exactly when), the landlord attempted to treat the lead paint a second time.
+Around that time (neither Guaman nor Heo remembers exactly when), the landlord attempted to treat the lead paint a second time.
 Heo said he hired America One Abatement, a company certified by the U.S. Environmental Protection Agency (EPA) to complete renovations involving lead paint, for the gig.
 (The company did not respond to several phone messages.)
-Gauman disputed that account, claiming a crew of non-professionals sanded white paint off the doors, then vacuumed the chips from the carpet.
+Guaman disputed that account, claiming a crew of non-professionals sanded white paint off the doors, then vacuumed the chips from the carpet.

 Improper renovations, even if they’re well-intended, can actually exacerbate the problem, cautioned Jerry Paulson, an environmental health expert who teaches at the Milken Institute School of Public Health at George Washington University.
-He called the process Gauman described “unsafe, inappropriate and contrary to HUD and EPA guidelines.”
+He called the process Guaman described “unsafe, inappropriate and contrary to HUD and EPA guidelines.”